Together Bridging Review 2026: Adverse Credit Considered

 The gap between the Trustpilot score (4.5/5) and the bridging-specific SMP score (2.23/5) is wide.
 Get all fee terms and conditions in writing before completion day.

-Together Commercial Finance Limited handles unregulated bridging and is not FCA regulated at the loan level.
-FOS access does not apply to unregulated bridging.
-Neither entity is covered by the FSCS for bridging loans.
+Together Commercial Finance Limited handles unregulated bridging and is not FCA-regulated at the loan level, so the Ombudsman route does not apply.
+Neither entity is FSCS-covered for bridging.

 UTB is cheaper on rate for clean credit: 0.57%/month against Together’s 0.71% at comparable LTV.
 Both cap residential LTV at 75%.
 UTB offers dual legal representation on qualifying loans, reducing legal costs, and its max loan of £15m exceeds Together’s £5m.